hlaingminpaing/groceryapi-crud-python/README.md

 # GroceryItems API - DynamoDB CRUD with Lambda and API Gateway

-This project implements a simple RESTful API for managing grocery items using AWS DynamoDB, Lambda functions, and API Gateway REST API.
+This project implements a simple RESTful API for managing grocery items using AWS DynamoDB, Lambda functions, and API Gateway REST API and S3.

 ---